Tommy Boyd: 1995–2002: Talksport

-In early 2004, Boyd joined BBC Southern Counties Radio, where he presented a Saturday night show (with a live internet feed) from 21:00 to 01:00 with co-presenter Allison Ferns.
-It was here that the zoo format was resurrected along with the more controversial aspects of the Talk Radio days.
-On the occasions when Ferns was absent, cover would come in the guises of Lisa Francesca Nand, Alyson Mead, and, on the New Year's Eve show in 2005, Boyd's wife, Jayne.
-From April 2006 to December 2007 Boyd presented a daily afternoon show from 1pm to 4pm, Monday to Friday.
-Several popular elements from the past resurfaced, such as "The Angry Hour", "The Irritable Hour", and once again on the final hour of the Friday show "The Wonderful Hour".
+2004–present

-From August 2007, Boyd co-presented a Sunday night show on Play Radio UK, an internet radio station.
-In January 2008 he moved to Original 106 FM where he hosted the weekday breakfast show until September, before returning to Play Radio UK broadcasting a general talk and phone in show weekday late nights and via podcast, billed as "Global News Talk".
+In 2004 Boyd joined BBC Southern Counties Radio, presenting a Saturday night show with co-host Allison Ferns, where he revived The Human Zoo and other more controversial aspects of his previous Talksport show.
+Boyd moved to the weekday afternoon slot in 2006, again reviving popular elements from the past such as "The Angry Hour", "The Irritable Hour", and "The Wonderful Hour".
+In August 2007, Boyd co-presented a Sunday night show on Play Radio UK, an Internet radio station.
+In January 2008, he moved to Original 106 FM, hosting the weekday breakfast show until September, before he returned to Play Radio UK with a general talk and phone-in weekday nights, billed as Global News Talk.

-Boyd provided summer cover for Jon Gaunt on the Sun Talk, an internet-based radio station, and for a week in September 2009 he filled in for Steve Berry on 106.1 Rock Radio Manchester's Breakfast Show.
-In 2009 he launched a company called Digital Sport Radio, which makes radio for major sporting clubs and brands.
-He makes it clear that he is still keen on the talk radio concept, stating "I'm still hopeful that we'll get a proper Talk service in the UK before I go fully senile."

-On 19 May 2017, Boyd returned to British talk station Talkradio for a one-off show, covering for Iain Lee.
+In 2009, he launched Digital Sport Radio, which makes radio for major sporting clubs and brands.
+On 19 May 2017, Boyd presented a one-off show on TalkRadio.
 Over the following weeks he went on to fill various other time slots on the station in lieu of the usual presenters.

+On 5 February 2023, Boyd returned to radio with a Sunday night show on Brighton's Regency Radio from 10:00 PM until 1:00 AM, where he was joined by former Southern Sound presenters Nicky Keig-Shevlin and David Legge.
+The show's run ended in the spring of the same year.